istmobiome/istmobiome-web/content/press/wyatt/index.md

 ---
 title: Coiba&#58; From Prison to Biodiversity Sanctuary
 summary: A short documentary piece about Isla Coiba by one of our students.
+Photo by Toa Heftiba.
 tags:
 - Coiba
 date: "2019-02-15T00:00:00Z"